Commerzbank meets important criteria for DAX membership

 FRANKFURT, Jan 30 (Reuters) - Germany's Commerzbank CBKG.DE said on Monday that it met an important profit criteria to join Germany's benchmark DAX index of blue-chip stocks.

+Commerzbank, still partially owned by the German government after a bailout more than a decade ago, was expelled from the DAX index in 2018.

-The bank said its earnings before interest, taxes, depreciation and amortization was 3.371 billion euros ($3.66 billion) in 2022, coming in at a positive figure for a second consecutive year.
+The bank said its earnings before interest, taxes, depreciation and amortization (EBITDA) were 3.371 billion euros ($3.66 billion) in 2022, coming in at a positive figure for a second consecutive year to meet the DAX's profit criteria.

+Bettina Orlopp, Chief Financial Officer of Commerzbank, said the lender decided to disclose the figure "in order to enable Deutsche Boerse Group to consider us as a successor candidate" in the DAX.

+Deutsche Boerse, which compiles the index, said earlier this month that Linde would be leaving the DAX and that it would announce a successor on Feb.
+17.

 ($1 = 0.9211 euros)